zer0cache/matic-docs/docs/validate/validator/introduction.md

 ## Overview

-Validators in Polygon Network are selected via an on-chain auction process which happens at regular intervals.
+Validators on the Polygon network are selected through an on-chain auction process which happens at regular intervals.
 These selected validators participate as block producers and verifiers.
-Once a [checkpoint](/docs/validate/glossary#checkpoint-transaction) is validated by the participants, updates are made on the parent chain (the Ethereum mainnet) which releases rewards for validators depending on their stake in network.
+Once a [checkpoint](/docs/validate/glossary#checkpoint-transaction) is validated by the participants, updates are made on the parent chain (the Ethereum mainnet) which releases the rewards for validators depending on their stake in network.

 Polygon relies on a set of [validators](/docs/validate/glossary#validator) to secure the network.
 The role of validators is to run a full node, [produce blocks](/docs/validate/glossary#block-producer), validate and participate in consensus, and commit [checkpoints](/docs/validate/glossary#checkpoint-transaction) on the Ethereum mainnet.
 To become a validator, one needs to [stake](/docs/validate/glossary#staking) their MATIC tokens with staking management contracts residing on the Ethereum mainnet.